 Each year in the U.S., 1 in 120 babies is born with heart disease.
 Many others are diagnosed during childhood and adolescence.
 All told, there are millions of children living with serious heart diseases.

-All proceeds from the Carousel Ball will benefit the Cardiac Center at CHOP, where clinicians and researchers are developing game-changing treatments, which will revolutionize care for children with the most complex forms of heart disease — and will give families the hope they need today.
+All proceeds from the 2019 Carousel Ball benefit the Cardiac Center at CHOP, where clinicians and researchers are developing game-changing treatments, which will revolutionize care for children with the most complex forms of heart disease — and will give families the hope they need today.

 The Cardiac Center at CHOP is one of the world’s largest and most accomplished pediatric heart centers, offering care for children with acquired and congenital heart conditions from around the globe.
 We perform a high volume of cardiothoracic surgeries — including 600 open heart procedures a year — and have some of the best patient outcomes in the world.